panxkun/gaussian-splatting-cuda/README.md

     - Controls the upper limit of Gaussian splats during training
     - Useful for memory-constrained environments

+### Visualization Options

+- **`-v, --viz`**
+  Enable the Visualization mode
+    - Displays the current state of the Gaussian splatting in a window
+    - Useful for debugging and monitoring training progress

 ### Example Usage

 Basic training: